 Anyone who wishes to comment will be able to make a representation on the report and owners or occupiers of affected land will be able to make an objection.

-The report is expected to be published during winter 2017/2018 and there will be an 8 week period for making a representation and/or objection.
+The report is expected to be published in spring 2019 and there will be an 8 week period for making a representation and/or objection.

 For advice about how you will be able to comment on the proposals see the detailed guide below.